United Theological Seminary: History

 In 2005, the seminary moved their campus from Dayton to the suburb of Trotwood, purchasing property at 4501 Denlinger Road, Dayton, Ohio, that was formerly owned by the Dayton Jewish Federation.
 The school's campus now sits on an eighty-acre piece of land just inside the Trotwood city limits.
-The main building on the property, formally known as the Jesse Phillips Building, was renovated, and the 78,000-square-foot space now houses the seminary's classrooms, faculty offices, student lounge, bookstore, multimedia recording studio, and library.
+The main building on the property, formally known as the Jesse Phillips Building, was renovated, and the 78,000-square-foot space now houses the seminary's classrooms, faculty offices, student lounge, and library.
 O'Brien Library, named for two former longtime librarians at the school, features a replica Wright Glider to commemorate Dayton's aviation heritage and the leadership of Milton Wright (father of the Wright Brothers) at the seminary, as well as the Uncial 0206, which are a group of manuscripts from the Oxyrhynchus Papyri.
 The library currently holds over 150,000 books, periodicals, journal articles, audio and visual materials, and other resources.
 During the 2000s United has developed several distance learning programs and continues to attract students from nearly every state in the United States, as well as from a number of countries around the world.
 The school celebrated its 140th anniversary in 2011.
 In 2012 the school was named one of the fastest-growing seminaries in the United States.
 As of 2012, there are over 5,500 living alumni/ae who are living in all fifty states and over thirty countries around the world.
 The school has also become a leading center for discussion of church renewal and offers a variety of resources on the subject.